mixbytes/tank-polkadot/README.md

   blockchain_instances: "2"

 digitalocean:
-  # access token for particular cloud provider
+  # Access token for a particular cloud provider.
-  # in case of Digital Ocean the token can be created at https://cloud.digitalocean.com/account/api/tokens
+  # In case of Digital Ocean the token can be created at https://cloud.digitalocean.com/account/api/tokens.
   token: "..."
 ```